Colorful Words and d-Tverberg Complexes: Introduction

 Recall that a simplicial complex is a downward-closed set system.
 A simplicial complex $\Delta$ consisting of subsets of $[n] \eqdef \{1,2, \dots, n\}$ is called \emph{weakly $d$-Tverberg} if for any sufficiently large point set $P \subseteq \R^d$ in general position there are pairwise disjoint sets $P_1, \dots, P_n \subseteq P$ such that for every~${\sigma \subseteq [n]}$ we have that $\bigcap_{i \in \sigma} \conv(P_i) \ne \emptyset$ if and only if $\sigma \in \Delta$.
 Tverberg's theorem states that the $(r-1)$-simplex is weakly $d$-Tverberg for every $d\ge 1$, and $(d+1)(r-1)+1$ points in~$\R^d$ are sufficient to guarantee the existence of $P_1, \dots, P_r$ as above.

 De Loera, Hogan, Oliveros, and Yang~\cite{altered_nerves} initiated the study of \emph{d-Tverberg complexes}, which are a restriction of weakly $d$-Tverberg complexes in which $P_1, \dots, P_n$ are required to partition all of~$P$.
 Every (weakly) $d$-Tverberg complex is $d$-representable, and in~\cite{altered_nerves} it is shown that the converse fails for $d=2$.
 Here we show that the converse fails with arbitrarily large dimension gap.
-More precisely, for every fixed~$d\ge1$ we construct graphs (which are $3$-representable by a result of Wegner and Perel\textquotesingle man \cite[Section 3.1]{tancer2013}) that are not weakly $d'$-Tverberg for any~${d'\le d}$.
+More precisely, for every fixed~$d\ge1$ we construct graphs (which are $3$-representable, as follows from more general results of Wegner and Perel\textquotesingle man \cite[Section 3.1]{tancer2013}) that are not weakly $d'$-Tverberg for any~${d'\le d}$.
 This answers a question raised by De~Loera, Hogan, Oliveros, and Yang.

 \begin{theorem} For every $d \ge 1$, there is a graph that is not (weakly) $d'$-Tverberg for any $d'\le d$. \end{theorem}